ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/trinity-audio/README.txt

 === Trinity Audio - Text to Speech AI audio player to convert content into audio ===

 Contributors : TrinityAudio
-Tags: Text to Speech, Audio Player, player, Content to audio, TTS, Text to Audio, Text to voice, Voiceover, Accessibility, Audio, Turn text into audio, audio narrator
+Tags: Text to Audio, Text to Speech, Audio Player, TTS Player, Content to audio, Text to voice, Voiceover, Accessibility, Audio, Turn text into audio, audio narrator
 Requires at least: 5.2
 Requires PHP: 7.2
-Tested up to: 6.2
+Tested up to: 6.9
 Stable tag: trunk
 License: GPLv3 ONLY
 License URI : https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 The audio player will convert your content into audio in just a few clicks, with one-time seamless integration (no support, or special tech knowledge needed), and give your audience the ability to listen to your content on the go.
 The free version of this plugin is designed for content creators, such as bloggers who do not produce a large volume of content, and for those who want to give it a try before choosing one of the advanced plans.
-It enables converting up to 5 articles to audio per month, to add an audio narrator to your blog in 125 languages, 250 voices (both male and female) and increase accessibility to broader audience.
+It enables converting up to 5 articles to audio per month, to add an audio narrator to your blog in 125 languages, 600+ voices (both male and female) and increase accessibility to broader audience.

 * Add rich media to your existing pages to improve __SEO rankings__.
 * __Dashboard__ with statistics and usability reports.
 * __Fast player loading time__ for a smooth experience that doesn’t affect page loading time.
+* __Automatic real-time translation__
+* Multiple playing __speed capabilities__
+* __Smart Content Recommendations__ to enhance user engagement
 * A __dedicated support team__ to provide assistance with any issue that might come up.

 For a quick start, please follow the instructions on our [Implementation Guide](https://trinityaudio.ai/the-trinity-audio-wordpress-plugin-implementation-guide/).